-Saint Rose Catholic School, which opened in 1931, was the first Catholic elementary school in Santa Rosa.
+Saint Rose Catholic School opened in 1931.
+It was the first Catholic elementary school in Santa Rosa.

-Currently, the enrollment is stabilized at 245 students.
-Our class size is capped at 28 students for Kindergarten through Third Grade and 34 students for Grades Four through Eight.
+Currently, the enrollment is stabilized at around 280 students.
 The faculty to student ratio is 1 to 16.
 The addition of our paraprofessional staff further reduces the instructional adult to student ratio to 1 to 10 students.